Milkdown/website/docs/guide/styling.md

 # Styling

-Milkdown is headless, there is no style provided by default.
+Milkdown is headless, there are no styles provided by default.
 That means you can import themes or even create your own themes to control the style of your editor.

 ## Styling the plain HTML